With gas boilers looking to be a thing of the past in new builds, what exactly will replace them?

 Heat pumps have been around for some time but are increasing in popularity.
-They work by transfering heat from a source to your home.
-The heat extracted warms your home by using a compressor and a circulating liquid or gas refrigerant structure.
+They work by transferring heat from a source to your home.
+The heat extracted warms your home using a compressor and a circulating liquid or gas refrigerant structure.

 Though the pump does require electricity to run, it should require less electrical energy than the heat it produces.
 (Source: Which)

 Compared to boilers, heat pumps use less electricity and achieve an efficiency rate of 200-600%.
 (GreenMatch), making them an ideal alternative to gas boilers.
-However, while they may work well for new builds, if you want one installed to replace your current heating system, there may be some roadblocks.
+However, while they may work well for new builds, there may be some roadblocks if you want one installed to replace your current heating system.

 With several factors to consider including where you live and cost, heat pumps may not be for everyone.
 And though they may not be replacing your gas boiler soon, they are set to be seen in new-builds across the UK.

-There are currently three main types of heat pumps, and it is vital to know how each work to find out which is right for your home or development.
+There are currently three main types of heat pumps, and it is vital to know how each work to find out which is suitable for your home or development.